Should I Buy Lake Balls?

 Before parting with your hard-earned cash it would be useful to know what each of the grades means.
 Most of the companies will offer the following:

-The best quality lake ball you can find and probably priced accordingly!
-They should be almost indistinguishable from a new ball although they may feature identification marks or logos.
+The best quality lake ball you can find and usually priced accordingly!
+They should look like a new ball although they may feature identification marks or logos.

 Not quite up to pearl standards due to play marks or discoloration but should still be in excellent condition.

 Balls that show some signs of wear and tear from play.
 Marks from clubs and pens, discoloration or a combination of all three.
 Unlike pearl and grade A probably not recommended for competitive play.

 The cheapest grade of ball.
 They may include x-outs, refinished balls, old balls or ones with blemishes.
 They will exhibit clear signs of wear and tear but should still be useful as practice balls.

 Depending on the company you may find the range of balls in a given grade a bit more flexible than you might like!